-Behaviours that are inconsistent with school's staff code of conduct and other associated policies, or is otherwise not considered serious enough to consider a referral to the Local Authority Designated Officer (LADO), therefore low level concerns LLC) e.g.
+considered serious enough to consider a referral to the Local Authority Designated Officer (LADO), therefore low-level concerns LLC) e.g.

-- being over friendly with children

-- having favourites

-- taking photographs of children on their mobile phone, contrary to school policy

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

-- humiliating children.

-When concerns/allegations meet the harm threshold Cockernhoe CofE Primary School are required to comply with both Part Four of KCSiE and also Hertfordshire Safeguarding Children Partnership procedures manual section 5.1.5 Managing Allegations Against Adults Who Work With Children and Young People (proceduresonline.com)

-All staff and volunteers at Cockernhoe CofE Primary School are required to immediately report any level of concerns about behaviour and/or conduct of adult working/volunteering with children towards a child to leadership and management.
-This includes reporting adults who are providing out of school activities/leasing Cockernhoe CofE Primary School facilities.

-It is important for staff or any person associated with Cockernhoe CofE Primary School to know who to report concerns to:
+- being over friendly with children - having favourites - taking photographs of children on their mobile phone, contrary to school policy - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - humiliating children. - 14.13 When concerns/allegations meet the harm threshold Southfield school are required to comply with both Part Four of KCSiE and also Hertfordshire Safeguarding Children Partnership procedures manual section 5.1.5 Managing Allegations Against Adults Who Work With Children and Young People (proceduresonline.com) - 14.14 All staff and volunteers at Southfield school are required to immediately report any level of concerns about behaviour and/or conduct of adult working/volunteering with children towards a child to leadership and management.
+This includes reporting adults who are providing out of school activities/leasing Southfield school facilities. - 14.15 It is important for staff, or any person associated with Southfield school to know who to report concerns to: